Philadelphia Pride 2026: March, Festival & Complete Party Guide

 Rideshare

-Uber and Lyft work throughout the city, but expect surge pricing during and after the Festival (2-3x normal rates near the Gayborhood).
+Uber and Lyft work throughout the city, but expect surge pricing during and after the Festival (2-3x normal rates near the Parkway).
 Set your pickup/dropoff a few blocks from the Festival perimeter for faster matching and lower prices.
 Best for getting to South Philly venues (Val's, Marsha's, Dolphin Tavern) from the Gayborhood.

 Walking